.comment-link {margin-left:.6em;}

 "He was a pet for all of those who could not have no pet of their own," is how that she began her nonsensical homily according to the BBC's September 22, 2019 account of the proceedings.
 (See "Ely Cathedral Eulogy to Sainsbury's Cat Garfield.")
 "Garfield touched thousands of lives around the world.
 In remembering Garfield, we remember all those pets."

-What she is really saying is that it is perfectly permissible for individuals to adopt cats on the pretext of being caring and responsible owners and then to only turn around soon thereafter and do an about-face by abandoning them to the street in order to fend for themselves.
+What she is really saying is that it is perfectly permissible for individuals to adopt cats on the pretext of being caring and responsible owners and then to turn around soon thereafter and do an about-face by abandoning them to the street in order to fend for themselves.
 It often has been remarked that a cat has the intellectual development of a four-year-old child and even in decadent old England anyone who abandoned a toddler to the street would not only immediately lose custody of it but likely wind up in jail to boot.
 So, why is it morally and legally acceptable to do likewise to a cat?

 Secondly, those cretins who pretend to adore homeless cats like Garfield and those that are found at cat cafes are guilty not only of being outrageous hypocrites but they also are tacitly endorsing the abandonment, neglect, and naked exploitation of them.
 (See Cat Defender post of June 5, 2008 entitled "Teahouse Cats Are Given Shelter and Work but Precious Little Job Security and No Legal Protections.")